-Many times I heard the question: “Olga when you need to write your life story?”
-I answered.
-“It is doesn’t so important because I have a lot of stories in my books.
-And also everyone has own life story.”
-It is true because you, I and everyone has own unique life . . .
+Many times I have heard the question, “Olga when will you write your life story?”
+I have responded, “It isn’t so important because I write many stories in my books, and everyone has their own life story.”
+It is true because you, I and everyone else has their own unique life story.

 I grew up in a wonderful world that my mother opened and which has shaped my whole life.
 This was a huge world full of light, kindness, and love.
-It is this world, the world in me, that created the conditions to achieve tremendous results and what I create continues to surprise me.
+It is this world, the world in me, that created the conditions to achieve results and what I create continues to surprise me.
 “How did I do this?”
 This world in me has always supported me and continues to support me now, giving me an amazing feeling of peace, peace, joy, and love.
-I can enter this inner world at any moment in time without blocking the outside world, but on the contrary, fills me with even greater unity with it.
+I can enter this inner world at any moment saving unity with the outside world.

-And again to the story about a little girl . . .
-I really was a little girl in height and weight.
+I was a little girl in height and weight.
 My health was so weak that in the first year, during the third grave pneumonia, the doctors said to my mother “Too painful for her to cope . . .”
 I managed . . .
 My mother later said, “You surprised all the doctors.
 They could not believe how it is possible that such a weak child, lagging so far behind the weight of the norm, could cope with such a disease and live”.

-I think the answer to this question is in the Power of Life and Love.
+I think the answer to this question is in the power of Life and Love.
 This power helped me to survive.
-This force helped my mother hug a little girl wrapped in a blanket to herself and manage to run the lengthy distance to the hospital during a snowy night in 30-degree weather.
+This force helped my mother hug a little girl wrapped in a blanket herself and manage to run the long distance to the hospital during a snowy night in 30-degree weather.
 This power helped her create a wonderful childhood for me and my sister.

-Neighbors sympathized with my mother, sometimes they called the police, but it was she that made the decision.
+Neighbors sympathized with my mother, sometimes they called the police, but it was she who made the decision.
 Father’s attitude became more aggressive.
-I was afraid of my father, and when he threw a chair at me, I stopped talking.
 My mother took us and secretly went to a village in another region to start over.
 Questions of formal divorce and support were not as important as family.

 We were very poor and it was difficult to call our house comfortable.
 It was one room and a kitchen.
 The rooms were so small that they barely fit three beds, a table, and three chairs.
 We had a vegetable garden and a small farm including a pig, ducks, and chickens to support us.
 Mom finished short courses to be a kindergarten teacher and began working in one.
 My mom’s special talent is her attitude towards children and a deep understanding and reverence for the role of the family . . .
-Her group of 30 children, some as young a 1 year old, always were a family . . .
-In my mother’s group, children were less sick and happier.
-This was so obvious that children felt great joy to get into Galina Petrovna’s group.
+Her group of 30 children, some as young a 1-year-old, always were a family . . .
+In my mother’s group, the children were less sick and happier.
+This was so obvious that children felt great joy in getting into Galina Petrovna’s group.

-My Mother’s wisdom, kindness and at the same times responsibility for everything that she did, made her a center for parents.
+My Mother’s wisdom, kindness, and at the same time responsibility for everything that she did, made her a center for parents.
 Later, wherever she worked, she always became a leader.
-This was reflected not only in the results of her work but in her attitude towards her coworkers, supervisors and managers.
+This was reflected not only in the results of her work but in her attitude towards her coworkers, supervisors, and managers.

 I always had an amazing feeling of lightness, as if I were in a clear stream flowing like a river through me making everything we did become easy . . .
 Mom gave my sister and me a wonderful childhood filled with love and wisdom.
 There are no good words to convey the feelings that I experienced when we created dolls, toys, paintings, and sewed clothes.
 When we just sat together on a warm porch and looked at the starry sky, hearing the concerts of frogs, and seeing the dancing fireflies.

-My life and professional activity has always been and remains connected with children and parents.
+My life and professional activity have always been and remain connected with children and parents.
 Perhaps this is the contribution of genetics.
 Several generations of women in my family are somehow connected with education.
 My mother, aunt, sister, and daughter have this connection.
-Later I learned that my great-great-great grandmother, Countess Lebedeva, organized the resettlement of peasants from their villages near Moscow to the Far East and first built a school before building a church and a hospital.
+Later I learned that my great-great-great-grandmother, Countess Lebedeva, organized the resettlement of peasants from their villages near Moscow to the Far East and first built a school before building a church and a hospital.
 That is why I was born in the Far East.

 I graduated from high school with excellent grades but was labeled with behavior problems, and not from being aggressive.
 My independence, relentlessly asking why and not accepting the social patterns expected in a country with a Soviet regime was risky, even for a 16-year-old schoolgirl.
-But I was surprisingly lucky to find teachers who were also not afraid of rules and expectation and did not create them in themselves.
-I am eternally grateful to them for their wisdom, love and an amazing feeling of support for a girl who was not afraid to say her opinions through her drawings, essays, speeches, and through simple interacts with teachers and peers.
-And of course the support from my mother . . .
+But I was surprisingly lucky to find teachers who were also not afraid of rules and expectations and did not create them in themselves.
+I am eternally grateful to them for their wisdom, love, and an amazing feeling of support for a girl who was not afraid to say her opinions through her drawings, essays, speeches, and through simple interactions with teachers and peers.
+And of course, the support from my mother. . . .
 Her faith in me was the warmest and steadies wind under my wings.

 After graduating from University, I received an offer to stay to begin research work.
 By this time, I had experience and excellent results participating in several student conferences and the offer itself was very prestigious.
 But I was learning to hear more clearly first from my heart and then my mind.
 I said, “Thank you, no!”
 I remained in the Far East of Russia and began work for a farming cooperative in a large city.
 I wanted to practice what I had been taught.